YashKalia/Testing-PacMan/assignment-docs/assignment-2-report.md

   (solved by enforcing certain orders instead of assuming)

  #### Exercise 11
+ When we use mocks for integration testing, mocks may oversimplify and tend to be unrealistic e.g. integration problems might pass because they were oversimplified thus giving a false sense of code quality.
+ Integration of the system-under-test with its collaborators is might not be properly tested as a result, the individual components may work as expected, while the interaction between them may still be flawed.
+ Another disadvantage is that strong coupling of mocks with the class interferes/complicate with refactoring, since implementation changes are much more likely to break tests that use mocks.

  #### Exercise 13
  Mocking is a technique that is used to make the relationships and interactions between objects visible.